LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 specialized/overridden in a descendant object as the predicate definition lookup will start from *self*.

-A direct call the predicate definition found in an imported category can be made using the :ref:`control_call_super_1` control construct.
+A direct call to a predicate definition found in an imported category can be made using the :ref:`control_call_super_1` control construct.
 For example: